 The Vortex Evolution duology comprises The Quantum Elbow and Storm Pilgrim.
+A third book, Quantum Heritage, is currently being written, so the series will eventually become a trilogy.

 __—— The Quantum Elbow : ...follows the fortunes of Terry Gadson, a light aircraft accident investigator, who invents a device known as a Quantum Elbow – used in pairs or larger arrays these ‘QE’ devices are a new engine technology – it is much CHEAPER than rocket technology!.
 By the time the invention is revealed, Terry is an old man, so his small firm, Gadson Aviation, employs a young protege, Jack Bachelor, to concentrate on Earth orbital business – launching and maintaining satellites and clearing space-junk left over from the rocket era.
 Available for Kindle from Amazon, US$2.60.